olezt/twitter-thugBot/README.md

 ```

-Also mention @oleztThugBot on a tweet and see what happens...<br>
+Also mention @oleztThugBot on a tweet and see what happens...
+(Currently disabled on Heroku)<br>
 **Spoiler alert**
 ```
 While listeningForMentions()